meinauto/meinauto-js/doc/tutorials/test/MODULE-TEST-RUNNER.md

 ###### Access application module class as isolated process

-Get the app module class as isolated process to make changes without apply to running module class in DIC
+Get the app module class as an isolated process to make changes without apply to running module class in DIC

 ```javascript
 this.testModuleClassIsolated = function (assert, moduleClass) {